Santiago Bakero: Club career

-Born in Goizueta, Navarre, Bakero represented Palencia CF and Hércules CF in Segunda División.
+Born in Goizueta, Navarre, Bakero represented Palencia CF and Hércules CF in the Segunda División.
 He played his first match in the competition while in service of the former club on 2 September 1979 in a 1–1 home draw against Algeciras CF, and scored his first goal the following 20 January to close a 2–2 away draw with Recreativo de Huelva.

 Bakero signed with Hércules in early 1983, achieving promotion to La Liga at the end of his first full season and remaining there a further two years.
 His debut took place on 2 September 1984, in a 1–0 win at Real Zaragoza where he played the full 90 minutes.

 In late 1986, Bakero joined Real Sociedad, being often deployed as a right-back and sharing teams with his younger sibling José Mari.
-He contributed 13 league appearances during the campaign, as the side won the Copa del Rey (three matches from the player, including the 10–1 trouncing of Mallorca Atlético in the quarter-finals).
+He contributed 13 league appearances during the campaign as the side won the Copa del Rey (three matches from the player, including the 10–1 trouncing of Mallorca Atlético in the quarter-finals).

 Bakero retired at the age of 31.